How to Select the Best Language School in Italy

 So you have decided you feel confident and secure enough to live for an extended time overseas, now what?

-First, where would you like to study?
+- Where would you like to study?
 There are language programs throughout Italy to appeal to every traveler whether

 in a big city (for example, Rome or Venice), the Tuscan hills towns (Siena or Montepulciano) or the beach (Taormina or San Remo).
 For us this was probably the most important criterion since we wanted to return to Siena to study Italian.
 As